joinpursuit/8-0-quiz-questions-project/questions/gitHub.md

 # Topic: GitHub

 **Question One** What is the difference between git and GitHub?
+>Ans: Git is a VCH or (version control history) and helps you manage your code/code history without use of the internet.
+GitHub is a company and a cloud based online repository that allows other developers to view and contribute to each others code.

 **Question Two** What is a commit message and how does it help?